micro-os-plus/micro-test-plus-xpack/README.md

 ### Overview

-The initial version of the **µTest++** framework was inspired by [Node tap](https://node-tap.org) and has only a limited number of primitives.
+The initial version of the **µTest++** framework was inspired by [Node tap](https://node-tap.org) and aims for simplicity.
 The later v3.x was a full rework inspired by
 [Boost UT](https://boost-ext.github.io/ut/) and was the reason to raise the bar to C++ 20.

+- modern C++ code
+- macro free
+- expectations, assumptions, exceptions
+- no streams dependencies
+- automatic test suites registration

+### Concepts and features

 - for complex applications, test cases can be grouped in test suites
 - test suites can be located in separate compilation units, and automatically